ActiveState/aws-emr-spark-env/README.md

-This repository provides a script that checks out an ActiveState project and copies the artifacts in a specific cache directory.
+This repository provides a script that checks out an ActiveState project and copies the artifacts in a specific runtime directory.

-The cache directory is /home/hadoop/environment/runtime which is a place where the runtime will be un-packed on the EMR images later.
+The runtime directory is /home/hadoop/environment/runtime which is a place where the runtime will be un-packed on the EMR images later.
 (Refer to [1] to see how this should look like without the State Tool)

 As the runtime will be executed by potentially hundreds of hosts in parallel and thousands of time on each host, we do not want to use executors!
-Instead we want to use the binaries directly, as this is an undocumented use-case that we actually want to hide, I wrote this silly script.
+Instead we want to use the binaries directly which is an undocumented use case.

-It writes a tarball with the artifacts in the `/output` directory along with a file called HASH.
+The writes a tarball with the artifacts in the `/output` directory.
 The Path to the python executable can then be set as:

-/home/hadoop/environment/runtime/$(cat hash)/usr/bin/python
+/home/hadoop/environment/usr/bin/python

 How to use this script inside your project: